-- i) Upon written request at least four (4) weeks prior to the intended date of leave, supported by a certificate from a qualified medical practitioner stating the date or probable date of birth of the employee's child or documentation that an employee has commenced adoption proceedings under the provisions of the Adoption Act, an employee shall be granted parental leave without pay and without loss of seniority to a maximum of thirty-seven (37) consecutive weeks.
-Seniority shall be accumulated during this thirty-seven (37) week period. - ii) Additional parental leave of up to five (5) consecutive weeks shall be granted where the new born or adopted child will be at least six months of age at the time the child comes into custody of the mother or father and it is certified by a qualified medical practitioner or the agency that placed the child that an additional period of parental care is required because the child suffers from a physical, psychological or emotional condition.
+i) Upon written request at least four (4) weeks prior to the intended date of leave, supported by a certificate from a qualified medical practitioner stating the date or probable date of birth of the employee's child or documentation that an employee has commenced adoption proceedings under the provisions of the Adoption Act, an employee shall be granted parental leave without pay and without loss of seniority to a maximum of thirty-seven (37) consecutive weeks.
+Seniority shall be accumulated during this thirty-seven (37) week period and in accordance with the Employment Standards Act.